Cyberint: History

 Cyberint was founded in 2009 by Itay Yanovski, Raz Alon, and Shay Priel.
-On January 1, 2014, Cyberint secured its Series A funding round, raising $10 million to scale operations and enhance its threat detection technologies.
 In 2016, BBC News reported that Cyberint discovered dark‑web forum discussions dating from September 2016 indicating successful brute‑force attacks on Tesco Bank accounts, two months before the bank announced a £2.5 million loss.

-This was followed by a Series B round on May 31, 2018, in which the company raised $18 million, led by Viola Growth, which contributed $12 million.
-On In August 2020, Yochai Corem was appointed CEO of Cyberint, succeeding Itai Margalit, who had served from 2019 to 2020.
+In August 2020, Yochai Corem was appointed CEO of Cyberint, succeeding Itai Margalit, who had served from 2019 to 2020.
 Before Margalit, Amir Ofek was CEO from 2016 to 2019.
-June 21, 2022, Cyberint closed a Series C funding round with $28 million in equity and an additional $12 million in credit.

 On April 20, 2023, Cyberint launched a new supply chain intelligence module to help organizations mitigate third-party risks.

 On August 27, 2024, Check Point Software Technologies announced its intention to acquire Cyberint.
 At the same time, Cyberint Research Team reported the discovery of UULoader, a malware loader that disguises itself as legitimate application installers and uses DLL side‑loading to deploy Gh0st RAT and Mimikatz payloads, primarily targeting Chinese‑ and Korean‑language users.
 The acquisition was completed on October 1, 2024, integrating Cyberint into Check Point as part of its External Risk Management division.